haquema/makers-javascript-fndamentals/contents/18_classes.md

 ## Exercise - a simple class

-We would like to create a class to represent a user account.
+We would like to test-drive and implement a class to represent a user account.
 Here is how we should be able to use this class:

 ```javascript
 > const user = new User('Uma');